 The FDA closely regulates the post-approval marketing and promotion of drugs, including standards and regulations for direct-to-consumer advertising, dissemination of off-label information, industry-sponsored scientific and educational activities and promotional activities involving the Internet.
 Drugs may be marketed only for the approved indications and in accordance with the provisions of the approved label.
-If the FDA approves an application for Melphalan/HDS, our ability to market and promote Melphalan/HDS would be limited to the approved indication, so even with FDA approval, Melphalan/HDS may only be promoted in this limited market.
-Physicians may prescribe legally available drugs for uses that are not described in the product's labeling and that differ from those tested by us and approved by the FDA.
+Devices must be similarly marketed only for the approved intended use.
+If the FDA approves an application for HEPZATO, our ability to market and promote HEPZATO would be limited to the approved indication, so even with FDA approval, HEPZATO may only be promoted in this limited market.
+Physicians may prescribe legally available therapeutics for uses that are not described in the product's labeling and that differ from those tested by us and approved by the FDA.
 The FDA does not regulate the behavior of physicians in their choice of treatments.
-The FDA does, however, impose stringent restrictions on manufacturers'

-communications regarding off-label use, and FDA approval may otherwise limit our sales practices and our ability to promote, sell and distribute the product.
-Thus, we may only market Melphalan/HDS, if approved by the FDA, for its approved indication and could be subject to enforcement action for off-label marketing.
+The FDA does, however, impose stringent restrictions on manufacturers' communications regarding off-label use, and FDA approval may otherwise limit our sales practices and our ability to promote, sell and distribute the product.
+Thus, we may only market HEPZATO, if approved by the FDA, for its approved indication and could be subject to enforcement action for off-label marketing.
 Further, if there are any modifications to the product, including changes in indications, labeling or manufacturing processes or facilities, we may be required to submit and obtain FDA approval of a new or supplemental NDA, which may require us to develop additional data or conduct additional preclinical studies and clinical trials.
 Failure to comply with these requirements can result in adverse publicity, FDA warning letters, corrective advertising and potential civil and criminal penalties.

-If future clinical trials are unsuccessful, significantly delayed or not completed, we may not be able to market Melphalan/HDS for other indications.
+If future clinical trials are unsuccessful, significantly delayed or not completed, we may not be able to market HEPZATO for other indications.

 The clinical trial data on our product is limited to specific types of liver cancer.
-In 2010, we concluded a Phase 3 clinical trial of Melphalan/HDS with a prior version of the medical device and procedure in patients with metastatic ocular and cutaneous melanoma to the liver and also completed a multi-arm Phase 2 clinical trial of that same version of the Melphalan/HDS in patients with primary and metastatic melanoma stratified into four arms.
+In 2010, we concluded a Phase 3 clinical trial of HEPZATO with a prior version of the medical device and procedure in patients with metastatic ocular and cutaneous melanoma to the liver and also completed a multi-arm Phase 2 clinical trial of that same version of the HEPZATO in patients with primary and metastatic melanoma stratified into four arms.

 We have initiated an open-label Phase 3 clinical trial in ocular melanoma liver metastases called the FOCUS Trial.
-We also have initiated a Phase 3 registration trial to treat patients with intrahepatic cholangiocarcinoma (ICC), called the ALIGN trial.
+We also have initiated a Phase 3 registration trial to treat patients with intrahepatic cholangiocarcinoma (ICC), called the ALIGN Trial; however, we have recently paused this trial.

-It may take several years to complete the testing of Melphalan/HDS for use in the treatment of these indications, and failure can occur at any stage of development, for many reasons, including:
+It may take several years to complete the testing of HEPZATO for use in the treatment of these indications, and failure can occur at any stage of development, for many reasons, including: